Boutonnière

 A boutonnière (/fr/) or buttonhole (British English) is a floral decoration, typically a single flower or bud, worn on the lapel of a tuxedo or suit jacket.

+Traditionally and most simply, a boutonnière is a single flower, worn pushed through the lapel buttonhole (on the left, the same side as a pocket handkerchief).
+Today boutonnières are often instead pinned to the front of the lapel, and feature more than a single stem: leaves or accents, constituting a mini-bouquet, like a smaller corsage.
+See for details and variations.

 While worn frequently in the past, boutonnières are now usually reserved for special occasions for which formal wear is standard, such as at proms and weddings.
-(Women who wear jackets on these occasions may also wear boutonnières, but more typically a woman would wear a corsage.)
+Women who wear jackets on these occasions may also wear boutonnières, but more typically a woman would wear a corsage.
 Nowadays, lapel pins are worn more often than flowers on business suits.

-Traditionally, a boutonnière is worn pushed through the lapel buttonhole (on the left, the same side as a pocket handkerchief) and the stem is held in place with a loop at the back of the lapel.
-The flower's calyx, if pronounced such as that of a carnation, should be fully inserted into the buttonhole which would secure it tightly and flat against the lapel.
-Thus the buttonhole should ideally be at least 1+1/8 in long for there to be enough room to fit a standard-sized flower's calyx.
-Otherwise, the calyx would not fit into the buttonhole, and the flower head would hang freely and move about in the wind.

-However, on many recently made coats and jackets, the lapel is made without any loop, which would normally sit on the reverse of the lapel, beneath the buttonhole.
-Sometimes, the lapel buttonhole is in the "keyhole" shape, as opposed to the traditional straight cut, or is not even pierced through, in which case the boutonnière may be pinned onto the jacket lapel, although this may be considered unsightly, and continued pinning could eventually damage the cloth or silk facing.